 Your hands and wrists allow you to work, play, and perform everyday activities.
 Hand and wrist pain can cause disruptions in those activities at home and at work, seriously affecting your quality of life.
 For professional athletes, writers, mechanics, package handlers, and other workers who rely on their hands for their livelihood, a hand or wrist injury could also mean loss of income.
 Our hand and wrist specialists offer the latest diagnosis and treatment options, along with care centered on your individual needs, to restore function and get you back to your life and lifestyle.

 Why Choose Trinity Health Hand and Wrist Services?

-Our surgeons and therapists have been treating patients with forearm, wrist, and hand conditions across northwest North Dakota for nearly 10 years.
+Our surgeons and therapists have been treating patients with forearm, wrist, and hand conditions across northwest North Dakota for over 10 years.
 Our goal is to provide patients with the most comprehensive, high-quality care possible, delivered by caring professionals.
 Board-certified medical/surgical staff, certified hand therapists, and clinical and administrative teams work together to optimize each patient’s functional recovery through skilled, compassionate care in a welcoming, friendly atmosphere.

 Hand and Wrist Conditions We Treat